MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/design-area-resource-organization.md

 ## Design considerations

-### How many Windows Virtual Desktop virtual machines will you require?
+### How many Azure Virtual Desktop virtual machines will you require?

 It is recommended not to deploy more than 5,000 virtual machines per region (for both personal and host pools based on Windows 10 Enterprise single and multi-session)
 Increasing the resources of an individual session host virtual machine can help to accommodate more user sessions